 It is no secret that these machines are expensive hovering between $360 and $600++ depending on the model and color.

 But fear not, you do not have to pay the full retail price to own a Vitamix.
-If you’re patient enough to look around, you can find great deals in Amazon.
+If you’re patient enough to look around, you can find great deals on Amazon.

 I’m talking about refurbished blenders here.

 What is refurbished?

-The term refurbished refers to items (usually returned for any specific reason) that are restored to nearly brand new condition that meets the quality standards of the manufacturer.
+The term refurbished refers to items (usually returned for any specific reason) that are restored to a nearly brand new condition that meets the quality standards of the manufacturer.

-The reason is obvious, they don’t want anything to go to waste so rather than throwing away their product.
-They just repair it, give it their seal of approval and sell it again at a lower cost.
+The reason is apparent; they don’t want anything to go to waste so rather than throwing away their product.
+They repair it, give it their seal of approval and sell it again at a lower cost.